Eric Easton: Gigs and production work

 The first gig Easton booked for the Stones was a benefit concert in Battersea Park organised by the News of the World.
 Easton had some doubts as to the quality of Jagger's singing voice, comparing it in the negative to Roy Orbison and Elvis Presley.
 (Note: In 1991, Easton told a reporter that, conversely, "there are hundreds of better singers, but there will never be another Mick".)
 Sandford describes Easton—"his voice falling to a reverential murmur"—as being worried that the BBC would not approve of it.
 (Note: According to Easton, speaking in 1984, the suggestion to get rid of Jagger on account of his voice was not his, but the BBC music manager who had turned down the Stones' audition: "That's always attributed to me in books", says Easton, "but it's not true.
 Of course, we can all laugh about it now.")
 As a result, Easton pushed for the band to replace Jagger; Jones seemed agreeable to the suggestion, but Oldham vetoed it, calling them both "completely insane".
 However, in 1965 Easton told KRLA Beat his reaction to seeing the group play for the first time:

 It was absolutely jammed with people.
 But it was also the most exciting atmosphere I've ever experienced in a club or ballroom.
 And I saw right away that the Rolling Stones were enjoying every minute of it.
 They were producing this fantastic sound and it was obvious that it was exactly right for the kids in the audience.

 The jazz musician George Melly said Oldham "looked at Mick like Sylvester looks at Tweetie Pie", while Easton was "impressed, but with certain reservations".
 Easton's son Paul later told how his father was amazed at what he saw in the Crawdaddy, as well as the numbers queuing for entry outside.

 Increasing fame, increased pressure

+[Easton] was steeped in the showbusiness tradition that the Beatles were beginning to challenge.
+But if he, and others like him, thought the Beatles were revolutionary, what was he going to make of us on first sight?